build-on-aws/content/posts/well-arch-chatbot/index.md

 Prompt engineering is about designing prompts that elicit the most relevant and desired response from a Large Language Model (LLM) such as GPT-3.

-Crafting these [prompts is an art](https://platform.openai.com/docs/guides/completion/prompt-design), that many are still figuring out but a rule of thumb is the more detailed the prompt, the better the desired outcome.
+Crafting these [prompts is an art](https://platform.openai.com/docs/guides/completion/prompt-design) that many are still figuring out, but a rule of thumb is the more detailed the prompt, the better the desired outcome.

 OpenAI recently just released their [ChatGPT API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis), which is 10x cheaper than their previous text generation API.